Kenshiki Labs

 Why It Matters

-This gate lets Kenshiki fail closed when evidence is missing, superseded, or not yet approved.
+This gate lets Kenshiki Labs fail closed when evidence is missing, superseded, or not yet approved.
 That is a different control problem from retrieval relevance or access control.

 Coverage derived from acronym-level scanner output